-In this last article in our series on managing change, we address a curious irony: although leadership calls for improved performance, they often derail the very change efforts they desire through a lack of effective management support.
+In this last post in our series on managing change, we address a curious irony: although leadership calls for improved performance, they often derail the very change efforts they desire through a lack of effective management support.
 Let’s examine why and how to avoid this.

 Why management support is vital

-In our last Growthlines issue we talked about the importance of leadership recognizing and managing the challenges employees are having in making the changes in their own work lives to get comfortable in the new method of doing things.
+In our last post we talked about the importance of leadership recognizing and managing the challenges employees are having in making the changes in their own work lives to get comfortable in the new method of doing things.
 Depending upon on the extent of the change and the problems employees have had with previous changes in their lives, these challenges can be crippling to employees.

 When management fails